 You can make pilgrimage anytime, along a Great Route or from your back door.

-British pilgrimage is healthy, spiritual and beautiful, and is open to all, with or without religion.
-Bring your own beliefs.
+British pilgrimage is Open to All, with or without religion.

 “A New Group Set to Revitalise the Tradition of Pilgrimage in Britain”